SPIDER Elementary | Distributed Learning

 *The SPIDER Elementary program is currently full.
 Please contact the Elementary SPIDER Principal if you are interested in adding your child’s name to the waitlist.

-What is the difference between distributed learning and traditional homeschooling?
+What is the difference between distributed learning (DL) programs and traditional homeschooling?

 - Distributed learning (DL) programs follow the BC curriculum learning guidelines for school subjects.